MacSourcePorts/defendguin/docs/README.txt

       Lasers are unlimited, and you can shoot many at a time by firing repeatedly.

+      Note: There is currently no built-in autofire option.
+      See TODO.txt for plans.

     SMART BOMBS
     -----------
       When you begin the game, you have three smart bombs.
 To use one,